iod preloader logo

 Cancel

-The Governance Quadrant of control: A Framework for Institutional Wisdom
+The Governance Quadrant of Control: A Framework for Institutional Wisdom

 By- Institute of Directors | Authored by- Ms. Shaluu Bharddwaj